w1nn3t0u-o7/WeatherStation/README.md

 ## Hardware Requirements

-    - Microcontroller (e.g., Arduino, ESP8266, ESP32)
+- Microcontroller ESP32
-    - Temperature sensor (e.g., DHT22, DS18B20)
-    - Humidity sensor (e.g., DHT22)
-    - Pressure sensor (e.g., BMP180, BMP280)
+- Sensor BME280
 - Breadboard and jumper wires
 - Power supply (e.g., USB cable, batteries)

 ## Configuration

 To configure the WeatherStation project, you may need to modify certain files and settings:

 - config.h: Contains configuration settings for the sensors and microcontroller.
 - main.cpp: Main application code where you can customize the sensor readings and data logging.

-## Testing

-To test the WeatherStation project, you can use the following methods:

-    - Unit tests: Run the unit tests using the testing framework included in the project.
-    - Manual testing: Connect the sensors to the microcontroller and verify the readings on the serial monitor or display.

-## Contributing

-We welcome contributions to the WeatherStation project!
-To contribute, please fork the repository, create a new branch for your changes, and submit a pull request.
-Ensure your code adheres to the project's coding standards and includes appropriate tests.
-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.